Registrar's Rx

 This course explores telehealth technologies and application to nursing practice.
 Focus is placed on translating telehealth technologies into practice through learning and utilizing real time video conferencing, home monitoring technologies, and store and forward technologies.
 Credentialing, reimbursement, regulatory, and policy issues related to implementation are emphasized.

-GNUR 5230: Ethics and Clinical Practice – 3 credits
+GNUR 5230: Ethical and Legal Issues in Health Care – 3 credits

 This course is designed to provide an overview of (1) how health care is financed, organized, and delivered in the U.S., as well as (2) the major policy challenges created by the system's organization, or lack thereof.
 In drawing from a variety of perspectives-including political science, economics and history-the course surveys the key stakeholders: those who pay for, provide and receive care.